• Skip to primary navigation

 • Once cooled frost with buttercream.

-• Prepare the buttercream by blending the butter together until fluffy.
+• Prepare the buttercream by creaming the butter until fluffy.

 • Add in the powdered sugar, one cup at a time until blended.